unneon/icie/CONTRIBUTING.md

 Also evscode build system requires rsync to work(most likely already installed, if not install with system package manager).
 Windows builds require more dependencies, but they are turned off for now.

-ICIE itself has some dependencies - libssl-dev and libdbus-1-dev(probably with system package manager).
+ICIE itself also depends on libdbus-1-dev(probably install with system package manager).

 ## Building

 [Clone](https://help.github.com/en/articles/cloning-a-repository) the repository and run `cargo run --release -- --package`.
 The built .vsix can be found in `target/release/icie-vscode` directory.
 In VS Code, go to Extensions and use "Install from VSIX..." option.
+Plugin built on a newer distro may not work on an older distro(a good choice is Ubuntu 18.04, LTS, recent and builds work also on 16.04).

 # Development